samwell-ho/openpgp-ca/README.md

 Bob.
 Carol however is (correctly) shown as not authenticated.

+## Workflows for exporting Certificates from OpenPGP CA

+Set up a new OpenPGP CA instance with two users:

+`export OPENPGP_CA_DB=/tmp/openpgp-ca.sqlite`

+`openpgp-ca ca new example.org`

+`openpgp-ca user add --email alice@example.org --name "Alice Adams"`

+`openpgp-ca user add --email bob@example.org --name "Bob Baker"`

+We can inspect the resulting state of the users in OpenPGP CA like this:

+`openpgp-ca user list`

+Exporting an individual user certificate (the armorded certificate will be printed on stdout):

+`openpgp-ca user export -e alice@example.org`

+To output all public certificates from OpenPGP:

+`openpgp-ca user export`

+To output the public certificate of the OpenPGP CA admin:

+`openpgp-ca ca export`

 ## Workflow: Export Certificates to a Web Key Directory (WKD)

 OpenPGP CA can export Certificates in Web Key Directory (WKD) format